Damzwan/sketchmate/docs/DRAW_ENGINE_V3_PLAN.md

 The captures lasted 20–23 seconds, aligning exactly with the draft autosave's 20-second interval.
 Autosave was traversing and rasterizing the entire live Fabric scene on main to create its thumbnail while the user was still drawing.
-Draft serialization now runs first, then a short-lived preview worker enlivens that detached JSON, calculates document bounds, renders the 640 px thumbnail, encodes WebP, and terminates.
-Autosave no longer renders live drawing objects or performs a second scene traversal on main.
-The JSON is posted in yielded batches instead of one whole-scene structured clone, and the worker enlivens/renders 32 objects at a time to cap its live memory on Android. `draftSerializationMax` and `thumbnailTransferMax` expose the only remaining main-thread autosave seams.
+Draft serialization now runs incrementally into Blob parts, while the 640 px thumbnail is copied from the engine's already-maintained low-resolution world overview.
+Autosave no longer renders the live scene again, transfers the whole document to a short-lived preview worker, or enlivens a second Fabric scene.
+`draftSerializationMax`, `draftThumbnailCopyMax`, and `draftPersistDispatchMax` expose the remaining main-thread autosave seams.
 The 20-second interval also waits for 1.5 seconds without a drawing mutation before starting, so even off-thread thumbnail CPU and JSON serialization do not compete with an active stroke or undo burst.

-Three follow-up captures confirmed the autosave fix: thumbnail transfer stayed below 4 ms and draft serialization below 11 ms. The largest repeatable post-lasso script was instead the automatic tooldock selection preview, which re-rendered every selected Fabric object on main for a 52 px thumbnail and took 74–104 ms. It now downscales the bitmap already prepared by the selection
+Earlier follow-up captures confirmed the batched-worker version kept thumbnail transfer below 4 ms and draft serialization below 11 ms. The overview-copy path removes that transfer entirely.
+The largest repeatable post-lasso script was instead the automatic tooldock selection preview, which re-rendered every selected Fabric object on main for a 52 px thumbnail and took 74–104 ms. It now downscales the bitmap already prepared by the selection